On this page:

 3 |

 This course explores key themes in global travel.
 With an emphasis on regions in the Western Hemisphere, you will learn how to use maps to identify tourist destinations.
-Must-see sites and current issues impacting the traveller will provide a better understanding of a destination’s appeal.
-Cultural and social aspects will provide you with a complete understanding of the tourist experience in each region.
-Technology-enhanced learning will provide research opportunities to explore the uniqueness of the Western Hemisphere and all it offers today’s travellers. |
+Must-see sites and current issues impacting the traveller will provide a better understanding of a destination's appeal.
+Canada, the USA, Mexico, Caribbean, Central and South America will be the focus of exploring travellers' preparedness in terms of documentation, health and safety concerns.
+Cultural and social aspects will provide you (the learner) with a complete understanding of the tourist experience in each region.
+Technology enhanced learning will provide research opportunities to further explore the uniqueness's of the Western Hemisphere and all it has to offer today's traveller. |

 3 |